kunpengcompute/KAE/README.md

 - Have higher-performance compression and decompression
 - Maximize CPU utilization

-So far, the algorithms supported by Kunpeng Acceleration Engine are:
+So far, the algorithms supported by Kunpeng Accelerator Engine are:

 - Asymmetric encryption algorithm:  RSA Support Key Sizes 1024/2048/3072/4096
 - Digest algorithm: SM3/MD5